Operator Toll Dialing: Central offices

+Implementation

 By the end of 1948, AT&T commenced the wider use of the system with the cutover of new crossbar switching systems for toll-dialing in New York and Chicago, which resulted in the handling of about ten percent of all Bell System long-distance calling by Operator Toll Dialing.
-Altogether, the toll networks enabled operators to place calls directly to distant telephones in some three-hundred cities.
+Altogether, the toll networks enabled operators to place calls directly to distant telephones in some three hundred cities.
 On average, it took about two minutes for a long-distance call to be completed to its destination.
-As foreseen and stated in 1949, the target goal for call completion, after full implementation of the system across the nation was one minute.
+As foreseen and stated in 1949, the target goal for call completion, after full implementation of the system across the nation, was one minute.

 For entering the destination codes and telephone numbers into newly designed machine-switching equipment, long-distance operators did not use a slow rotary dials, but a ten-button key set, operating at least twice as fast, which transmitted tone pulses (multi-frequency signaling) over regular voice channels to the remote switching centers.
 Such channels were incapable of transmitting the direct-current pulses of a rotary dial.

 Operator Toll Dialing was gradually supplemented and superseded by Direct Distance Dialing (DDD) in the decades following.
 With DDD, customers themselves dialed an area code followed by a seven-digit telephone number to initiate long-distance calls without operator assistance.
-Activated first in 1951 for about ten thousand customers in Englewood, NJ, DDD was available in the major cities by the early 1960s, but was not fully implemented until the 1970s.
+Activated first in 1951 for about ten thousand customers in Englewood, New Jersey, DDD was available in the major cities by the early 1960s, but was not fully implemented until the 1970s.